GilbertRC/Light-Field-Scale-and-Depth-Space/README.md

 # Light Field Scale and Depth Space
 A simple reproduced version of Light Field Scale and Depth Space (Lisad)

-Lisad-1 can be used to detect 3D keypoints as the ray edge detection (edge detection) in EPI.

-Lisad-2 can be used to estimate the depth map as the eay detection (blob detection) in EPI.
+Lisad-1 can be used to detect 3D keypoints as the ray edge detection (edge detection) in EPI, and Lisad-2 can be used to estimate the depth map as the ray detection (blob detection) in EPI.

 ### Demo:
 <table>